areThereAnyUserNamesLeft/CICDHelloWorld/README.md

 6. ~~Logged on the ```localhost:8090``` and followed instructions and installed plugins - folders, timestamper, pipeline, git, LDAP, GitHub, OWASP Markup Formatter, Workspace Cleanup, Git branch Source SSH Slaves, Email Extention, Ant, ...~~
-7. Tried again using the [Jenkins official docker image](https://github.com/jenkinsci/docker) rather than installing locally where there might be some java dependancy issues occuring
+7. Tried again using the [Jenkins official docker image](https://github.com/jenkinsci/docker) rather than installing it locally where there might be some java dependancy issues occuring due to my OS.
+I ended up running into similar issues
 8. Keep retrying the recommended plugins install until everything is deployed...
-9. Once every thing is present and correct install the [go plugin](https://wiki.jenkins.io/display/JENKINS/Go+Plugin) and follow the instructions to set up the tool WARNING - I am not securing my server but in reality I would if I were working on a real project
+9. Once every thing is present and correct install the [go plugin](https://wiki.jenkins.io/display/JENKINS/Go+Plugin) and follow the instructions to set up the tool

+**WARNING - I am not securing my server but in reality I would if I were working on a real project rather than just getting some low level experience - perhaps I 'll have that as a todo once I have the whole pipeline set up**
 10. Make a "New Item" - Give it a name and you should be able to add some commands into the execute shell section, in my case
 ```go test -v && go build CICDHelloWorld.go```